Wisconsin Penalties for Getting Caught with Prescription Drugs, Pain Killers or Other Narcotics

 Milwaukee Criminal Defense Attorney Experienced in Drug Charges

 As a Milwaukee criminal defense attorney experienced in drug charges, Tom Grieve has helped countless families and individuals get serious charges like these reduced or dropped completely.
-Whether it’s a first offense possession of narcotics or it’s a repeat offense, Tom Grieve handles it all.
+Whether it’s a first offense possession of narcotics or a repeat offense, Tom Grieve handles it all.
 As a former prosecutor and current defender, Tom Grieve has a nuanced understanding of Wisconsin’s drug laws and loopholes.
 Tom has received multiple honors and awards for his remarkable defense work, including from local publications, like Milwaukee Magazine and Madison Magazine, as well as national associations like The National Trial Lawyers, Super Lawyers and Avvo.com.

 Remember, the sooner you meet with our Milwaukee drug defense attorney, the more time we have to build a strategic and powerful defense for your case.